Submit Article

 What Was the Outcome?

-• The liquidator was granted authorization to appoint Fullerton Law Chambers LLC as solicitors for Mingda, but this authorization would only take effect from the date of the order and would not have any retrospective effect.
+(i) The Liquidator is granted authorisation to appoint FLC as solicitors for Mingda.
+However, this authorisation shall only take effect from the date of the order resulting from SUM 125 and shall not have any retrospective effect.

-• The liquidator was granted authorization to enter into the funding agreement with AMT on the proposed terms.
+(ii) The Liquidator is granted authorisation to enter into the Funding Agreement with AMT on the proposed terms.

 Why Does This Case Matter?